-A collection of user interface elements (for example colors, icons, and buttons) used frequently across a website or service, consisting of the base patterns and helpful information about how to use them.
+A collection of UI elements used frequently across a design system, consisting of the base patterns and helpful information about how to use them.

-To aid in designing a solution that uses user interface elements consistently.
-Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to existing products or services.
+To aid in designing a solution that uses UI elements consistently.
+Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to the current solution.

 How to do it

-Start identifying common components as early as possible, ideally while you and the team are creating new design elements.
+- Start identifying common components as early as possible, ideally while you and the team are creating new design elements.
 These common pieces form the patterns that you will create guidelines for.
-Specify the components that make up each user interface pattern and note possible constraints or restrictions.
+Specify the components that make up each UI pattern and note possible constraints or restrictions.

-Describe or visualize how someone will use the pattern and how it should respond to the user.
+- Describe or visualize how someone will use the pattern and how it should respond to the user.
 (For example: how a button renders on load, hover, and click.)
-Provide any data as to why it's good for the end user.
+Provide any data as to why it is good for the end user.

 Applied in government research